namidad/Frontend-Tasks/JS/README.md

 # Dinosaur

 <details><summary>Details</summary>
     Simple game based on Google's dinosaur.
 You can use only 3 buttons - left arrow, up arrow and right arrow.
 Once cliced you jump or move 1 block to left or right.
 Your mission is to avoid contact with obstacle.
-You get points, when simple obstacle is deleted from array.
+You get points, when single obstacle is deleted from array.
 </details>